ericcornelissen/shescape/CONTRIBUTING.md

 #### Auditing

-To scan for vulnerabilities in npm dependencies, simply run `npm audit`.
+To scan for vulnerabilities in all npm dependencies, use `npm run audit`.
+To scan only runtime npm dependencies, use `npm run audit:runtime`.

 #### Resetting